weihoop/shell/README.md

-This program use for share shell scritps!
+This project use for share shell scritps!